Best GPS For Kayaking – Never Get Lost Again!

 Solar power can be useful if you’ll be off grid for several days.

 How Do I Mount To The Kayak?

-You can mount your GPS to your yak just like you would with a fish finder.
+You can mount your GPS to your yak just like you would with a fish finder, with a swivel mount.
 Using gear tracks can be a good option that can allow you to easily install and remove the GPS.

 If you have a suitable flat spot on your yak you can also install the mounting hardware that will hold the GPS while you’re on the water.

 Can I Use A GPS With A Fish Finder?